-I'm a fan of foil pack cooking now that I’ve discovered how easy it is to prepare a delicious meal with minimum preparation and cleaning up time.
+Foil pack cooking is an easy way to prepare a delicious meal on holidays with minimum preparation and cleaning up time.
 But what is foil pack cooking and how can you create quick, easy, healthy and delicious food if you are going camping?

 I keep in touch with an old high school friend who now lives in the US and her sons are part of boy scout camp and she said to me scout camp has introduced them to hobo packs where they bundle up cut up ingredients and wrap them in foil packs and cook them in the coals of a campfire.
 Their buffet of ingredients can include 3 different proteins, cut up vegetables, cheese, corn cobs, potatoes and rice.
 Essentially, you throw in what you like to eat in the foil packet and anything you can cook in the oven, you can put it in the camp fire.